BLE-LTER/ble-handbook/handbook.md

 Data are read in from the FromPI directory, and written out to the `Clean` directory.
 This helps reproducibility and transparency of processing steps taken.

+#### Correcting data

+Avoid apostrophes in CSV files.
+They mess up the row count when MetaEgress computes number of records.
+Until MetaEgress is fixed, spell out contractions instead.

 #### netCDF

 ##### When to use